Rajeshgulivindala/Assignment-3/AI_Developer.md

   - [ ] Trigger alerts for detected biases during training.
   - [ ] Ensure compatibility with existing AI workflows.
   - [ ] Monitor bias detection performance in real-time.

+  ## **Issue #3: Automated Data Cleaning**
+**Title:** Develop an automated data cleaning pipeline

+**User Story:**
+As an AI developer, I want an automated system to clean training data so that inconsistencies, missing values, and errors are resolved before model training.

+**Purpose:**
+To improve the quality of training data by automatically detecting and resolving inconsistencies, ensuring reliable and accurate model training.

+**Implementation Strategy:**
+- Identify common data issues and define cleaning rules.
+- Develop scripts for automated data cleaning.
+- Log all cleaning actions for auditing and manual override.
+- Integrate cleaning pipelines with AI training workflows.

+**Priority:** Medium

+---